CodeSparta/codectl.github.io/docs/overview/overview.md

 permalink: /docs/overview
 ---
 ## Why?
-When planning & delivering OpenShift to deployment environments we typically think in terms of installing to standard [Public Cloud] providers such as IBM, Amazon AWS, Microsoft Azure, etc. We may also look at private cloud platforms such as vmware, openstack, or even bare metal.
-Delivery within the standard paradigm includes access to public internet services & dependency artifact resources.
+When planning & delivering OpenShift to various deployment environments we typically think in terms of installing to standard [Public Cloud] providers such as IBM, Amazon AWS, Microsoft Azure, etc. We may also look at private cloud platforms such as vmware, openstack, or even bare metal.
+Delivery within the standard paradigm is presumptive of access to public internet services & dependency resources.

-We may choose "[Installer Provisioned Infrastructure]" (IPI) or "[User Provisioned Infrastructure]" (UPI) where the former is an opinionated all in one delivery mechanism that provisions and configures infrastructure and the latter provides more flexibility by deploying OpenShift to User provisioned & configured infrastructure at the cost of more deployment and lifecycle user responsibility.
+We may choose "[Installer Provisioned Infrastructure]" (IPI) or "[User Provisioned Infrastructure]" (UPI) where the former is an opinionated all in one delivery mechanism that provisions and configures infrastructure and the platform stack vs the latter which provides more flexibility by deploying OpenShift to User provisioned & configured infrastructure at the cost of more deployment and lifecycle user responsibility.

 Sparta delivers an alternate opinionated 'IPI' like OpenShift delivery